atrivisc/yaml-pydantic-dataclass/README.md

 # yaml-dataclass

-A simple Python library for mapping YAML data to Python dataclasses.
+A basic Python library for mapping YAML data to Python dataclasses.

 ## Installation